Big powers meet at U.N. on "weak" U.S. Syria draft

 It also would have the council demand Syria release “all persons detained arbitrarily” and withdraw the military.

-U.N. ambassadors from the United States, Britain, France, China and Russia, along with the sole Arab state on the 15-nation Security Council, Morocco, avoided detailed comments when they left a 1-1/2 hour meeting on the draft on Tuesday.
+U.N. ambassadors from the United States, Britain, France, China and Russia, along with Morocco, the sole Arab state on the 15-nation Security Council, avoided detailed comments when they left a 1-1/2 hour meeting on the draft.

 “We have just begun today preliminary discussions ... about whether there is any possibility of reaching agreement,” U.S. Ambassador Susan Rice said in a statement to Reuters.